Interpretable deep convolutional model for nonlinear multivariate time series in complex systems

 \subsection{Interpretability}

-We refer to the transition tensor $\bm{\alpha}$ to maintain consistency with the notation used in related literature, we will also refer to the transition tensor as $\bm{\alpha}$ coefficients when discussing model interpretability.
-Because the model computes a transition tensor for each windowed sample, a dataset of $M-L+1$ samples, there will be an equal number of $\bm{\alpha}$ coefficients, each corresponding to a specific sample, denoted as $\bm{\alpha}_t$.
-Throughout the remainder of this paper, unless otherwise specified, any reference to $\bm{\alpha}$ coefficients or derived quantities pertains to the coefficients from the individual sample $\bm{\alpha}_t$, $\bm{\alpha}_t \in \mathbb{R}^{N \times N \times L}$.
+We refer to the transition tensor $\bm{\alpha}_t$ to maintain consistency with the notation used in related literature.
+We will also refer to the transition tensor as $\bm{\alpha}_t$ coefficients when discussing model interpretability.
+Because the model computes a transition tensor for each windowed sample, a dataset of $M-L+1$ samples yields $M-L+1$ corresponding transition tensors $\bm{\alpha}_t$, indexed by the sample.
+Throughout the remainder of this paper, unless otherwise specified, any reference to $\bm{\alpha}_t$ coefficients or derived quantities pertains to the coefficients from the individual sample $\bm{\alpha}_t$, $\bm{\alpha}_t \in \mathbb{R}^{N \times N \times L}$.
 We emphasize that the model does not learn a separate, unconstrained parameter $\bm{\alpha}_t$ for each time step, which would lead to an exponential number of free parameters and trivial data fitting.
 DCIts is parameterized as a single neural network; $\bm{\alpha}_t$ is the output of this network given input $\bm{Q}_t$, rather than a free parameter.

 The model's $\bm{\alpha}_t$ coefficients quantify the influence of all time series, including self-influence, on the final output at each time point within the window, i.e., modeling the next step in the time series, as discussed previously.
 In practice, interpretability extraction follows directly from the trained network: for each test window $\bm{Q}_{t}$ we run a forward pass, obtain the Focuser and Modeler tensors $(\bm{F}_t,\bm{C}_t)$, and form the transition tensor $\bm{\alpha}_t=\bm{F}_t\circ\bm{C}_t$.
 Our goal is therefore a \emph{predictive competitiveness check} under a controlled setting (same generators, same horizon, and matched window length), rather than an exhaustive leaderboard across forecasting families.

 To focus solely on the mutual influence among time series, while setting aside the temporal aspect of their interactions, we introduce the $\tilde{\bm{\beta}}$ and $\bm{\beta}$ coefficients.
 Both $\tilde{\bm{\beta}}$ and $\bm{\beta}$ have dimensions $\mathbb{R}^{N \times N}$, allowing us to analyze the relative impact between time series without directly considering the time lag of these interactions: